mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 3 - Fix `BashTool`: `spawnSync` to `spawn`

+**In plain English:** your shell tool currently freezes the entire program while a command runs.
+This change makes commands run in the background, so one agent running `npm test` no longer stops every other agent dead.

 **This step is load-bearing, and it is easy to skip because the tool already works.**